deepset-ai/haystack/README.rst

 TfidfRetriever
 ^^^^^^^^^^^^^^^^^^^^^^
 Basic in-memory retriever getting texts from the DocumentStore, creating TF-IDF representations in-memory and allowing to query them.
+Simple baseline for quick prototypes.
+Not recommended for production.

 3) Readers
 ---------------------
 Neural networks (i.e. mostly Transformer-based) that read through texts in detail to find an answer.
-Use diverse models like BERT, RoBERTa or XLNet trained via `FARM <https://github.com/deepset-ai/FARM>`_ or  on SQuAD like tasks.
+Use diverse models like BERT, RoBERTa or XLNet trained via `FARM <https://github.com/deepset-ai/FARM>`_ or on SQuAD-like datasets.
 The Reader takes multiple passages of text as input and returns top-n answers with corresponding confidence scores.
 Both readers can load either a local model or any public model from  `Hugging Face's model hub <https://huggingface.co/models>`_

 FARMReader
 ^^^^^^^^^^
 Implementing various QA models via the `FARM <https://github.com/deepset-ai/FARM>`_ Framework.

 Example

 .. code-block:: python